 Avios is a good choice for people who frequently travel both within the United States and abroad.
 Since the rewards program includes oneworld partner airlines, you’ll be able to redeem your Avios with a number of different carriers that can take you nearly anywhere in the world.

 If you rarely travel abroad, you can still use the Avios program to book American Airlines flights, but you might be better served with an American Airlines travel credit card like the Citi® / AAdvantage® Platinum Select® World Elite™ Mastercard® or another one of our best airline credit cards.
 You might also consider a travel credit card that isn’t tied to a specific airline, such as the Chase Sapphire Preferred®.

 One more note: Unlike other travel rewards programs where points remain active as long as you have an open account, unused Avios rewards expire after 36 months.
 If you don’t collect, redeem, purchase or share Avios within a three-year time period, you lose access to the Avios in your account.
 However, if you’re the type of person who enjoys international travel, you probably don’t have to worry about letting your Avios rewards expire.
 You’ll be too busy redeeming them for your next big trip.

 Further reading: more points program guides

-The information about the Chase Sapphire Reserve card and the British Airways Visa Signature Card has been collected independently by Bankrate.com.
+The information about the British Airways Visa Signature Card has been collected independently by Bankrate.com.
 The card details have not been reviewed or approved by the card issuer.

 Editorial disclosure: All reviews are prepared by Bankrate.com staff.
 Opinions expressed therein are solely those of the reviewer and have not been reviewed or approved by any advertiser.
 The information, including card rates and fees, presented in the review is accurate as of the date of the review.
 Check the data at the top of this page and the bank’s website for the most current information.